 Whether you are a music major or a non-major, we have lots of opportunities to perform here at the UW-Madison School of Music.
-In addition to chamber music, solo recitals and the Low Brass Ensemble, we have a Symphony Orchestra, a Wind Ensemble, a Chamber Orchestra, a Concert Band, a variety of jazz ensembles (The UW Jazz Orchestra, The Blue Note Ensemble, The Contemporary Jazz Ensemble, The Black Music Ensemble and The Jazz Composer's Septet), and a Contemporary Music Ensemble.
-I run an electro-acoustic ensemble (a new group which uses computer software and technology in the performance of new music).
+In addition to chamber music, solo recitals and the Low Brass Ensemble, we have a Symphony Orchestra, a Wind Ensemble, a Chamber Orchestra, a Concert Band, a variety of jazz ensembles (The UW Jazz Orchestra, The Blue Note Ensemble, The Contemporary Jazz Ensemble, The Afro-Cuban Jazz Ensemble, The Jazz Standards Ensemble, The Black Music Ensemble and The Jazz Composer's Septet), and a Contemporary Music Ensemble.
 We also have a Marching Band and three different University Bands.
 There are also many student run groups on campus, in a variety of musical styles.

 Musical Life in Madison